 During an eye test, you may need to discuss your age, lifestyle and medical history.

 At the end of your sight test, your ophthalmic practitioner will discuss the results with you.
 They will tell you whether your sight needs correcting or if you need to be referred for further investigation.
 They will also give you an optical statement or prescription to guide your next steps.
 You can take your prescription to any provider to have your glasses made up.

 Over 30 million people in the UK are entitled to free eye tests on the NHS.
 If you’re entitled to an NHS optical voucher, this will also be given to you after your NHS sight test.
 You can take your voucher to any supplier to buy glasses or contact lenses, providing they accept optical vouchers.
 For more information about free eye tests and optical voucher entitlement click here.

 Children under 16 and individuals who are registered blind or partially sighted can only have their glasses or contact lenses dispensed by, or under the supervision of, a registered medical practitioner, registered optometrist or registered dispensing optician.

 It’s important to remember that you don’t need to wait if you suspect there may be a problem with your eye health.
 If in doubt, get it checked out.

 Follow this link to find an optician near you.

-To make sure that our patients receive the best care, we work with thousands of community optometrists.
-Our patients are able to receive their post-operation treatments from their local optometrists, reducing their travel times to aftercare.
+To make sure our patients receive the best care, we work In partnership with thousands of community optometrists and our patients are able to receive their post-operative assessments from their local optometrist.BACK TO BLOG